-As a fitness business owner, the one key to success is good marketing.
-Personal training business is a service business and it involves a lot of marketing.
+As a fitness business owner, good marketing is the one key to success.
+A Personal training business is a service business involving a lot of marketing.

 The problem is, with so much competition in a saturated market, it’s hard to rely on just one strategy and run with that.

 You need to apply multiple strategies that complement each other to boost your placement and engagement.

 The best way to go is a blend of traditional and more contemporary marketing solutions, hence the personal trainer business card.

 One tried and trusted traditional method is, of course, the trusty business card.